-It is recommended that Council NOTES the Financial Activity Statement for the period ended 31 May 2007 forming Attachment A to this Report.
+It is recommended that Council NOTES the Financial Activity Statement for the period ended 31 May 2007 forming Attachment A to Report CJ128-07/07.

 The Local Government (Financial Management) Regulations 1996 requires the production of financial activity statements.
 Council approved at the 11 October 2005 meeting to accept the monthly Financial Activity Statement according to nature and type classification.